junxit/us-congress-bills-113/bill.md

   >     - **(H)** Medical records.
   >   - **(5)** *Notification of non-cyber threat information* If a department or agency of the Federal Government receiving information pursuant to subsection (b)(1) determines that such information is not cyber threat information, such department or agency shall notify the entity or provider sharing such information pursuant to subsection (b)(1).
   >   - **(6)** *Retention and use of cyber threat information* No department or agency of the Federal Government shall retain or use information shared pursuant to subsection (b)(1) for any use other than a use permitted under subsection (c)(1).
-  >   - **(7)** *Privacy and civil liberties*
-  >     - **(A)** *Policies and procedures* The Director of National Intelligence, in consultation with the Secretary of Homeland Security and the Attorney General, shall establish and periodically review policies and procedures governing the receipt, retention, use, and disclosure of non-publicly available cyber threat information shared with the Federal Government in accordance with subsection (b)(1).
-Such policies and procedures shall, consistent with the need to protect systems and networks from cyber threats and mitigate cyber threats in a timely manner—
-  >       - **(i)** minimize the impact on privacy and civil liberties;
-  >       - **(ii)** reasonably limit the receipt, retention, use, and disclosure of cyber threat information associated with specific persons that is not necessary to protect systems or networks from cyber threats or mitigate cyber threats in a timely manner;
-  >       - **(iii)** include requirements to safeguard non-publicly available cyber threat information that may be used to identify specific persons from unauthorized access or acquisition;
-  >       - **(iv)** protect the confidentiality of cyber threat information associated with specific persons to the greatest extent practicable; and
-  >       - **(v)** not delay or impede the flow of cyber threat information necessary to defend against or mitigate a cyber threat.
-  >     - **(B)** *Submission to Congress* The Director of National Intelligence shall, consistent with the need to protect sources and methods, submit to Congress the policies and procedures required under subparagraph (A) and any updates to such policies and procedures.
-  >     - **(C)** *Implementation* The head of each department or agency of the Federal Government receiving cyber threat information shared with the Federal Government under subsection (b)(1) shall—
-  >       - **(i)** implement the policies and procedures established under subparagraph (A); and
-  >       - **(ii)** promptly notify the Director of National Intelligence, the Attorney General, and the congressional intelligence committees of any significant violations of such policies and procedures.
-  >     - **(D)** *Oversight* The Director of National Intelligence, in consultation with the Attorney General, the Secretary of Homeland Security, and the Secretary of Defense, shall establish a program to monitor and oversee compliance with the policies and procedures established under subparagraph (A).
   > - **(d)** *Federal Government liability for violations of restrictions on the disclosure, use, and protection of voluntarily shared information*
   >   - **(1)** *In general* If a department or agency of the Federal Government intentionally or willfully violates subsection (b)(3)(D) or subsection (c) with respect to the disclosure, use, or protection of voluntarily shared cyber threat information shared under this section, the United States shall be liable to a person adversely affected by such violation in an amount equal to the sum of—
   >     - **(A)** the actual damages sustained by the person as a result of the violation or $1,000, whichever is greater; and